OPM/opm-publications/sleipner/README.md

 ## Running on a cluster

-In order to run the ensemble on a cluster, you will need to modify the
+In order to run the ensemble on a cluster, you will need to modify the file sleipner.ert and specify the correct QUEUE_SYSTEM variable to either SLURM or LSF.
+Consult the ERT documentation for specific information for each queuing system.